Certification of the proximal gradient method under fixed-point arithmetic for box-constrained QP problems: Obtaining error-bounds for Algorithm

 We now provide an illustrative example to introduce the concepts and notation relevant to this article.
 Consider Algorithm~\ref{alg:cseq:example} working under a given fixed-point precision $(p.q)$, where $r$ is a fixed-point variable, $\exact{r}$ is its ``exact'' counterpart and $\err{r}$ is its error, i.e., $\exact{r} = r + \err{r}$.
 The same applies for the other variables, such as $\mu$, whose exact value will generally differ from its value computed in fixed-point arithmetic due to the multiplication operations.
 The error of $r$ is propagated when computing the error of $\mu$, i.e., $\exact{\mu}$ will contain the value of $\sp{a}{a}$.
 We can perform assessments on the fixed-point variables, their errors and their exact values (as shown in Steps~\ref{alg:cseq:example:err} and \ref{alg:cseq:example:exact}) for all possible values of the non-deterministic inputs (variable $a$ in this case).
 If all the assessments are satisfied for all possible values of the non-deterministic variables then the procedure will return a \texttt{PASS}.
 Otherwise, it will return a \texttt{FAIL}.

 \begin{example} We run the verification procedure presented in \cite{simic_tight_2022} on Algorithm~\ref{alg:cseq:example} with $p = 8$, $q = 8$, $m = 20$, $\hat{a} = 0.125$, $b = 1.5$, $\xi = 0$, and $\chi = 0.069580078125$.
 We obtain a {\normalfont\texttt{PASS}}, that is, there is no value of $a$ inside the box defined by $\hat{a}$ for which the assertions stated in Steps~\ref{alg:cseq:example:err} and \ref{alg:cseq:example:exact} of Algorithm~\ref{alg:cseq:example} are violated.
 The result of this example highlights one of the main benefit of this procedure, which is the bound $\chi = 0.069580078125$.
 Variable $r$ is the inner product of $a$ by itself.
 As stated in \cite{patrinos_dual_2015}, the standard theoretical bound for the maximum error committed by an inner product is given by $\texttt{err}(\sp{a}{a}) \leq 2^{-q} m$, which is equal to $0.078125$ for the values of $q$ and $m$ in this example.
 However, the formal verification procedure has found that this theoretical bound can be improved to $\texttt{err}(\sp{a}{a}) = 0.069580078125$, which is a $12.28\%$ improvement.
 That is, the procedure may lead to tighter bounds on the errors committed by the fixed-point algorithm than the ones obtained by simply evaluating its execution under the theoretical worst-case scenario.
-Interestingly, considering the dimension of $a$ ($m=20$), the value of $q$, and the size of the box, thanks to our specific formulation of the problem at hand we were able to obtain this verification verdict in a very small amount of time and with limited hardware resources ($5$ms using a standard machine with an Intel i5 processor). \end{example}
+The procedure finishes after $\sim5$s using a standard machine with an Intel i5 processor. \end{example}